consulo/consulo-dev.github.io/docs/tutorials/live_templates/template_support.md

 </templateSet>
 ```

-The display `name` can also provide localized variants by specifying `key` and `resource-bundle` attributes additionally (2020.3 and later).
+The display `name` can also provide localized variants through the [localize system](/platform/ui/localization.md).

 Copy this file into the plugin's resources folder.